skip to content

 • PhD Candidate in Computer Science and Technology | University of Cambridge, current position

-• Research Associate at the department of Computer Science and Technology | University of Cambridge, 2021-2023
+• Research Associate at the Department of Computer Science and Technology | University of Cambridge, 2021-2023

 • MPhil in Engineering for Sustainable Development (graduated with distinction) | University of Cambridge, 2020

-• BSc in Future Planet Studies with a major in Artificial Intelligence | University of Amsterdam, 2018
+• BSc with a major in Artificial Intelligence | University of Amsterdam, 2018

 • Bachelor of Laws (LLB) | University of Amsterdam, 2017